Neko3000/Calc24/README.md

 It delivers you 4 cards, and what you need to do is find the solution make them equal 24.

 ## Statement
-This was a assignment project in Software-Engineering Class finished by myself.
+This was a assignment project in Software-Engineering Class finished in 2015.

 ## How to use
 <p align="center">